chaos46692/carl-tracy.com/content/media/books-23.md

 ## Wayfarer Series
 ### _Becky Chambers_

-This is a series of loosely connected books set in a
+This is a series of loosely connected books set in a far off future where humans have destroyed the Earth and now live largely in the Exodus Fleet
+(a fleet of space stations that were built after it became apparent the Earth couldn't support the human race anymore) or on one of the various plentiful alien worlds.

 ### The Long Way to a Small, Angry Planet
 The first book in the Wayfarer series, it follows a rag tag crew of the Wayfarer as they work their way around the galaxy.